 These constraints that prevented the country from this important goal were written in Sessional Paper Number 1 under the name of “Economic management for renewed growth”.

 The addition of all the research centers under the command of the Institution was part of the strategy to empower and strengthen it in some kind of an institutional framework that would give it the power and the liberty to manage, consolidate and reorganize effectively all matters related to agriculture and its research within the country.

 The Core Values

-The first and most important core value for the KARI is the creativity because it seeks to develop the possibilities of Kenya through innovation, in a proactive and effective manner.
+The first and most important core value for the Institution is the creativity because it seeks to develop the possibilities of Kenya through innovation, in a proactive and effective manner.

 Secondly, the ability of achieving a continuum composed by research and development with a strong and complete value-chain to encompass it.

-The creation of the KARI itself reflects on the third value that is the commitment to generate an impact.
+The creation of the Institution itself reflects on the third value that is the commitment to generate an impact.